• Skip to primary navigation

 Recipe Copyright The Foreign Fork.
 For educational or personal use only.

 • Pasta: You can use many different types of pasta in this recipe.
-Most recipes call for using small shells, but I couldn’t find any so I used medium shells instead.
-You can also use star pasta.
+Most recipes call for using small shells, but if you can’t find any, medium shells will work.

-• Tomato Sauce: Some recipes call for blending up fresh tomatoes and using the resulting juice, but I actually like the flavor of canned tomato sauce better for this recipe.
+• Tomato Sauce: Some recipes call for blending up fresh tomatoes and using the resulting juice, but for an easy recipe, I use canned tomato sauce.

 • Chicken Bouillon Powder: You can find chicken bouillon powder in the grocery store.
 I recommend the powder as opposed to the chicken bouillon cubes or the gel, because the powder dissolves best in the liquid.
 Some recipes call for the tomato flavored chicken bouillon.
 Either will work.

-• Toppings: You can get lime juice or queso fresco as toppings for the individual bowls.
+• Toppings: You can get lime juice, queso fresco, or cotija cheese for the individual bowls.
+In a pinch parmesan will be a delicious, if not authentic, substitute.

-• If you are using smaller shells or a different shape of pasta, your cook time may differ.
+• If you are using larger shells or a different shape of pasta, your cook time may differ.
 Check the back of the box for approximate cook time.
+I’ve made this with medium shells and it was also delicious!

 Nutrition